Earl Strom: Controversies

 Strom wrote a weekly column for newspapers near Pottstown which provided a perspective of the life of an NBA referee.
 In the spring of 1979, Strom criticized Chicago Bulls team management, in particular president Jonathan Kovler, over the firing of head coach Larry Costello after 56 games.
 While this incident was occurring, shortly after, Strom was involved in a shoving match with a fan and security officer following a game played in Phoenix, Arizona.
 These incidents led to Strom being suspended the remainder of the 1979 NBA Playoffs and was required to apologize to Kovler.
 In order to keep his job, Strom assured the league that there would be no animosity directed towards the Bulls and decided to discontinue writing his weekly column.

 During the early 1980s, The Philadelphia Inquirer spoke with Strom to get a perspective on the life of an NBA referee for an article.
 The sports reporter met Strom in a hotel lobby and was later joined by Milwaukee Bucks assistant coach, John Killelea.
 The three of them discussed referees and life in the NBA.
 When the article was published, the reporter wrote that he and Strom were joined by an assistant coach, whom Strom had bought a drink, and the tendencies for Strom to go into pressboxes to drink a cup of coffee and to talk with spectators that he knew in the stands.
 While the league had approved the article, Strom was fined $2,000 and suspended a portion of the playoffs.

 During the mid-1980s, Strom had a couple incidents with team personnel being in the referees' locker room, which was against league rules.
 In 1985, Dallas Mavericks owner Don Carter entered the locker room and accused Strom of having a vendetta against Dick Motta, coach of the Mavericks.
-The next year during the 1986 NBA Playoffs game between the Atlanta Hawks and Boston Celtics at Boston Garden in Boston, Massachusetts, Hawks coach Mike Fratello was attacked by a fan.
+The next year during the 1986 NBA Playoffs game between the Atlanta Hawks and Boston Celtics at the Boston Garden in Boston, Massachusetts, Hawks coach Mike Fratello was attacked by a fan.
 Fratello walked into the officials locker room and reported the incident to Strom.
 Strom eventually was fined and worked a couple more playoff games that year.

 Nearly halfway through the 1987–88 NBA season, Strom was fined $150 for reversing a field goal that San Antonio Spurs' Mike Mitchell made at the end of the half against the Indiana Pacers.
 Strom was concerned about making the correct call after being told by Pacers coach Jack Ramsay and referee Tommy Nuñez that Mitchell's shot attempt came after the period expired.